Personal health record: Definition

 There are two methods by which data can arrive in a PHR.
 A patient may enter it directly, either by typing into fields or uploading/transmitting data from a file or another website.
 The second is when the PHR is tethered to an electronic health record, which automatically updates the PHR.
 Not all PHRs have the same capabilities, and individual PHRs may support one or all of these methods.

 In addition to storing an individual's personal health information, some PHRs provide added-value services such as drug-drug interaction checking, electronic messaging between patients and providers, managing appointments, and reminders.

 Benefits

 PHRs grant patients access to a wide range of health information sources, best medical practices, and health knowledge.
-All of an individual’s medical records are stored in one place instead of paper-based files in various doctors’ offices.
-Upon encountering a medical condition, a patient can better access test results, communicate with their doctors, and share information with others suffering similarly.
+All of an individual's medical records are stored in one place instead of paper-based files in various doctors' offices.
+Upon encountering a medical condition, a patient can better access test results, communicate with their doctors, and share information with others who have similar conditions.
+It is argued that this improves the patient's activation, although the evidence for this is mixed.

 Moreover, PHRs can benefit clinicians.
 PHRs offer patients the opportunity to submit their data to their clinicians' EHRs.
-This may help clinicians make better treatment decisions by providing more continuous data, resulting in improved efficiency in care.
+This may help clinicians make better treatment decisions by providing more continuous data, resulting in more efficient care.
 However, some physicians may have concerns about patient-entered information and its accuracy, as well as whether the added patient engagement creates more reimbursable work.

+Other examples of how PHRs can benefit health care providers: